StepanBlaha/electron-todo-app/README.md

-# Totodo
+# Totodo :pencil:
 Small productivity and learning app i made for myself to help me keep all the stuff i need in one place and not have to open multiple separate apps.<br>
 Built with electron js.

-## Functions
+## Functions :gear:
-- To-do list - for keeping all your tasks in one place
+- To-do list :clipboard:- for keeping all your tasks in one place
-- Timer - for keeping track of time spent learning
+- Timer :clock3:- for keeping track of time spent learning
-- Punch cards - for easy memoriyation of difficult subjects
+- Punch cards :bookmark_tabs:- for easy memoriyation of difficult subjects

-## Instalation guide
+## Instalation guide :wrench:
 ```
 git clone https://github.com/StepanBlaha/electron-todo-app/
 cd electron-todo-app
 npm install
 ```

-## To build
+## To build :hammer:
 ```
 npm run build
 ```
 Your build should be in the dist folder

-## To run in development
+## To run in development :computer:
 ```
 npm run dev
 ```